This post was most recently updated on December 13th, 2020

 - You would be busy with work and studies.

 - You won’t have enough time to spend on chatting and texting.

-You guys were frequently communicating with each other and now, you are barely talking.
-This gives each other a feeling like the relationship isn’t going to last long and consequently, you guys break up.
+You guys were frequently communicating with each other, and now, you are barely talking.
+This gives each other a feeling like a relationship isn’t going to last long, and consequently, you guys break up.

 Time management becomes hard

 Suppose you are in Australia and your girlfriend is in Nepal.